-Latin American architecture and with it, architectural education frequently celebrates the insertion of local projects in the international design stardom as vanguard symbols of development, quality of life and local capacity for innovation.
+Expansive Learning and Change Laboratory Model in Architectural Education: A Mexican Approach of life and local capacity for innovation.
 The material environment follows the logics in which the urban image and architectural objects are non-textual elements in a political, economic and social discourse.
 Thus, the 21th century architectural and urban re-invention is easily focused on the transformation of the material world to images of glamorous architectural objects and urban landscapes, de-territorialized from their local contexts, their people and the local narratives of place.
 How could Mexican architectural education respond to local, spatial, socio-cultural, territorial, environmental, economic and political demands to favorable impact the construction of material environment struggling under the clash between globalization, its neo-liberal architectural language, and the local emerging needs?
 Could it develop different and challenging focus areas, to seek new approaches to local problematics?
 How should critical architectural education trigger locally-based development innovation with potential to face global challenges of the professional world?
 In this context, Universidad de las Americas Puebla's (UDLAP) researchers' initial question was, how should critical architectural education trigger locally based development innovation with potential to face global challenges of the professional world?